PostHog/posthog.com/contents/tutorials/nextjs-bootstrap-flags.md

 > **When to bootstrap vs use cookies?** You might think to use cookies directly, but they don’t update when properties change.
 You should use bootstrapping and the `posthog-js` library when you want flags to update over time in the user session.
 For example, when they do something that updates properties like opt into a beta.

-> **Note:** When using Next.js v12 there's a bug in 12.3.0 that can cause session recording not to work when using this method.
+> **Note:** When using Next.js v12, there's a [bug in 12.3.0](https://github.com/vercel/next.js/issues/39262) that can cause session recording not to work when using this method.
 To fix this, use a version of Next.js v12 at least at v12.3.4.
-See: https://github.com/vercel/next.js/issues/39262

 ## Further reading